Cassini family

 The name of the Maraldi family was originally Marvaldi.
 They were based in the village of Candeasco in Liguria, where their family was particularly associated with architecture of the Ligurian baroque style in the area of Imperia having five generations working in the seventeenth and eighteenth centuries.
 This photograph illustrates the head of the door to their house in Perinaldo.

 Giacomo Filippo Maraldi was born on the 21st August 1665 in Perinaldo, at that time in the county of Nice.
-The oldest child of Giovanni Francesco Maraldi di Oneglia and the youngest sister of Giovanni Domenico Cassini – also known as Cassini I – he was invited by his uncle to Paris in 1687 to assist with the latter’s geodesic work at the Paris Observatory where he lived with other astronomers who filled the Observatory’s rooms.
+The oldest child of Giovanni Francesco Maraldi di Oneglia and Angela Caterina Cassini, the youngest sister of Giovanni Domenico Cassini – also known as Cassini I – he was invited by his uncle to Paris in 1687 to assist with the latter’s geodesic work at the Paris Observatory.
+Here he settled with other astronomers who occupied the Observatory’s rooms.
 Giacomo Filippo Maraldi is also known as Jacques Phillipe Maraldi and, to distinguish him from other Maraldi astronomers, is referred to as Maraldi I.

 It appears that he published little under his own name and his work is known mainly, if not solely, through the records of the Académie.
-Giacomo Filippo was apparently devoted to his uncle, perhaps naturally forming many of his own opinions on those Giovanni Domenico propounded.
+Giacomo Filippo was apparently devoted to his uncle, perhaps naturally developing many of his own opinions based on those Giovanni Domenico propounded.

 go to top of page